angrycoding/js-local-service-discovery/README.md

 Check source code to get more understanding.

+## Accessing local ip addresses in secure environment (custom DNS server)

+It's obvious that if you try to load something like http://192.168.0.1:8080 from the page loaded via https you won't get any success, but mixed content error instead.
+So how to deal with it?
+You can't obtain certificate for your local ip address, also you can't obtain certificate for *.local domain.
+Here is the solution:
+1. Let's imagine that you own public domain (let's call it mydomain.com).
+Obtain certificate (using lets encrypt for instance) for *.mydomain.com
+2. Create DNS record .mydomain.com NS .mydomain.com - now any request to anything.mydomain.com (after trying DNS servers given by your hosting provider) will endup on your own server
+3. Run DNS server on port 53
+4. Answer to request like 192-168-0-1.mydomain.com with A record like A 192.168.0.1

+Read more info about this method here: http://my.local-ip.co/ or here: https://github.com/Corollarium/localtls

 ## Limitations & observations

 1. It seems that despite the rules maximal length of hostname accepted by the browser is 1 segment = 63 characters, which makes it 57 characters (without .local). **Note** that it's not one segment length, it's overall length